 Many companies with apprenticeship programs also offer courses that can train you in the basics of software engineering.
 As several of these courses provide certificates and certification vouchers, they can hold weight with the sponsoring company during the apprenticeship application process.

 Is a Software Engineering Apprenticeship Worth It?

-Yes, software engineering apprenticeships are worth it.
+Yes, a software engineering apprenticeship is worth it.
 Apprenticeships provide a unique opportunity for entry-level engineers to learn from experts in their field.
 They also receive this instruction while making a respectable income.
 If you want to become a software engineer, an apprenticeship is the best place to start.

 Software Engineering Apprenticeship FAQ

 The best field for you depends on your goals and your taste.
 Software engineers can work as data scientists, machine learning engineers, full stack developers, desktop developers, and more.

 Yes, software engineering apprenticeships are paid.
 You can expect average pay in the beginning, but as these are entry-level positions, you can expect to earn more once the program is finished.